The Paladin, An Overview

 Paladin Guide Contents

 For details on rotations, talents, etc. click through to the PvE/PvP guides below:

-However this time around paladins have taken a somewhat unique road, what with the utilization of seals and blessings to bring utility to almost any situation whether it be PvP or PvE, all while remaining capable of becoming a frontline fighter, a tank, or DPS.
+However this time around paladins have taken a somewhat unique road, what with the utilization of their own particular skills to bring utility to almost any situation whether it be PvP or PvE, all while remaining capable of becoming a frontline fighter, a tank, or damage (DPS.)